layer3switch/metrilyx-2.0/README.md

 - After you have completed editing the configuration file restart Apache.

 ### Configuration
-The default installation directory is /opt/metrilyx (i.e %{metrilyx_home}).

-##### Path
-%{metrilyx_home}/etc/metrilyx/metrilyx.conf
+There are 2 configuration files:
+1. **/opt/metrilyx/etc/metrilyx/metrilyx.conf**: server side configuration
+2. **/opt/metrilyx/metrilyx/static/config.js**: client side configuration

-A sample configuration file has been provided.
-The configuration file is in JSON format.
+A sample configuration files have been provided for both.
+The server side configuration file is in JSON format.

+#### Sample metrilyx.conf:

 	{
 		"tsdb": {
 			"uri":"tsdb.example.com",